vvscode/docs/docs/voice/voice-ios-cloud/voice-ios-cloud-push-notifications-callkit.md

 ### Extracting Call Information From a Push Payload

 At the time when your application receives a push notification you will need to extract some key information about the call based on only the push notification payload.
 You will need to do this to conform with with Apple requirements on reporting a VoIP push notification as an incoming call to _CallKit_, but you may also want to extract application-specific headers for the call.
-Use the method `-[SINManagedPush queryPushNotificationPayload:]` to extract call details from the raw push payload.
+Use the method `+[SINPushHelper queryPushNotificationPayload:]` to extract call details from the raw push payload.
 Note that you can do this immediately and before you have created and started a `SINClient` instance.

 __Example__